mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 decree but it is the IMOJ that drafts them and advises on their implications.
 Secondly, the Ministry of Justice acts as an Imperium– wide enforcement agency, dealing with major and high–level issues.
-Personnel operating at this level are termed ‘Agents’.
+Personnel operating at this level are termed 'Agents'.
 The third facet is street–level enforcement carried out by marshals and their deputies.